Frequently Asked Questions

 source(audio=pcm(_),...)

-Sometimes, the type error actually indicates a mistake in the order
+Sometimes, a type error indicates a mistake in the order or labels of

 unlabelled argument is expected to be the encoding format, e.g.,